The 2023 Honda CR-V Is an Even Better Hybrid SUV Than Before

 The 2023 Honda CR-V’s new powertrain makes it one of the coolest hybrid SUVs

 Hybrid SUVs are the hottest thing on the block at the moment.
-Americans love big V8 SUVs.
+Americans love big trucks and SUVs.
 However, with high gas prices continuing to cripple many Americans, the big V8s are taking a back seat to the little four-cylinder hybrids.

 Leaps like this are more significant than they may seem at first.
 Aside from Honda just making a better hybrid SUV for people who want to buy that car, it adds to the cultural conversation of gas vs. hybrid vs. electric cars.
 While American infrastructure and economics still haven’t caught up enough to make owning electric cars practical enough, the hybrid SUVs and cars must step up to fill the gap.
 The 2023 Honda CR-V seems to understand this need clearly.